Transport of Spin and Mass at Normal-Superfluid Interfaces in the Unitary Fermi Gas: Scattering formulation and Current densities

 Similarly, the contributions to the spin-down current are:

 Here $f_{n\alpha}$ and $f_{n\beta}$ are the occupation probabilities of the Bogoliubov modes in the $\alpha$ and $\beta$ branches, respectively.
-Note that the occupation probabilities and mode functions implicitly depend on $E$ and $\mathbf{k}_\perp$.
+Note that the occupation probabilities depend on $E$, and the mode functions depend on $E$ and $\mathbf{k}_\perp$.

 Under non-equilibrium conditions, the left and right regions will have different chemical potentials for a given spin.
 When solving the scattering problem, we employ the technique introduced in Ref.~\cite{blonder1982transition} of referencing all energies to the superfluid-side chemical potentials, and accounting for the non-equilibrium conditions through the quasiparticle distribution functions $f_{n}$.
+We give explicit expressions for the distribution functions in Appendix \ref{app:fermifn}.

 We now express the Bogoliubov modes in terms of reflection and transmission coefficients.
 We write the mode functions for the $\alpha$ and $\beta$ branches as for the four channels $n\in\{Lp, Lh, Rp, Rh\}$.
-For a given branch, we construct scattering states in terms of \textit{in} and \textit{out} states, which we formally assemble into vectors (dropping the $\alpha$ and $\beta$ subscripts):
+For each branch, we construct scattering states in terms of \textit{in} and \textit{out} states, which we formally assemble into vectors (dropping the $\alpha$ and $\beta$ subscripts):

 The scattering states in each of the four channels are expressed in terms of the \textit{in} and \textit{out} states and the $S$ matrix: